Food, Drink, and Accommodation on Manaslu Circuit Trek

 • Noodle Cuisine: Items like fried noodles (with vegetables or eggs) or noodle soup, such as Thukpa.

-Lunch/ Dinner Option on the Manaslu Trek
+Lunch/ Dinner on the Manaslu Circuit Trek

 During the Manaslu Circuit Trek, various food options for lunch and dinner provide the necessary energy for challenging trails.
 Tea houses along the route provide a variety of dishes, which combine traditional Nepali recipes with Tibetan and limited Western influences.
 Here is a comprehensive list of food during lunch and dinner, which you can expect: